Tpjazz12/Manifold-Learning/README.md

 ### Performance Comparison

 * Key metrics include accuracy and error rates.
-Results will be compared in tabular form and through visualizations such as ROC curves.
+Results will be compared in tabular form and through visualizations.

 ### Conclusions